julianjohannesen/creepin-on-colleagues/research/what-i-need.md

 By default everything is in order from newest to oldest.

-Here's the card html for the cards on those pages:
+Here's the card html for the cards on the courses page.
+It may differ from type to type.

 ```html
 <li class="card course syllabus topic-front-end" data-location="library" data-activity="syllabus/4846" id="Syllabus-4846">